 - Add the stock and water and bring to a boil.
 Reduce the heat and simmer for about 30 minutes, until vegetables are soft enough to puree.

 - Puree with immersion blender (my favorite method) or strain the stock and puree the vegetables in a food processor (extra dishes for you.)
 If you use the food processor method, recombine the pureed vegetables and the stock in the stock pot and return it to the stove.
-Whisk in the pumpkin puree, the spices, the honey and the chipolte.
+Whisk in the pumpkin puree, the spices, the honey and the chipotle.
 Simmer for 15-20 minutes.

 - Taste for salt, heat and sweet.
-Add more salt, chipolte or honey, if desired.
+Add more salt, chipotle or honey, if desired.
 You can also add about ½ cup of half and half to give it a richer, creamier texture.
 Garnish with cinnamon, sour cream, bacon and toasted walnuts or toasted pumpkin seeds.
 I used walnuts because that’s what I had in the cupboard and I added a sprig of fresh thyme because it’s September (at this moment) and the garden is full of herbs!